GlareDB/glaredb.github.io/README.md

   - `build-essential` APT package for debian and Ubuntu
 - `make`

-In addition to the documentation, we have some optional tooling for static analysis that require [Node.js LTS].
-See the `scripts` in `package.json` for available tooling.

 Once the above are installed, install [jekyll] and [bundler]:

 ```shell